KDE/documentation-docs-kdenlive-org/exporting/render.rst

 * :guilabel:`Selected zone` - Render only the defined timeline zone

-* :guilabel:`Marker Zone` - Render only the zone defined by two selected timeline maker
+* :guilabel:`Marker Zone` - Render only the zone defined by two selected timeline marker

-* :guilabel:`Makers Multi-Export` - Render individual files for the zones defined by the timeline marker
+* :guilabel:`Markers Multi-Export` - Render individual files for the zones defined by the timeline marker

 * :guilabel:`More Options` - Folds out the dialog window to display more (advanced) options